Help us improve the documentation area

 In Umbraco Cloud we organize your work into projects which are made of environments, teams, settings, and other related resources like databases and file storage.
-A project is comprised of different numbers of environments depending on which plan you too.
+A project is comprised of different numbers of environments depending on which plan you are on.
 If you choose the Starter plan then the project comes with a single live environment and you have the option to add a development environment and a staging environment.
-If you choose the Professional plan the project will have a a Development AND a Live environment.
+If you choose the Professional plan the project will have a Development AND a Live environment.
 As with the Starter Plan you can add/remove environments as needed.

 When your project is running in trial mode your live environment is protected with the basic authentication.
 The basic authentication will be removed when you pay for the project.
-Development and Staging environments are always protected with besic authentication
+Development and Staging environments are always protected with basic authentication

 You can avoid basic authentication by whitelisting IP adresses for the appropriate environments.
 See IP Whitelist for more information.

 For developers, you will use the Development environment to set up the site.
 To create and test code, clone Development to your local machine and then, once things are just how you like, push the changes back to Umbraco Cloud.
 Your changes will be added to the Development environment automatically and added to the deployment queue.
 To deploy to the Live environment, simply push the deploy button and everything will be deployed to the Live environment.
 See more about this in the deployment section.